SeattleTestbed/docs/EducationalAssignments/UndoPartOne.md

 4. Aside from the ability to be undone and potentially delayed writes, all `writeat` operations should behave the same way as they do in the RepyV2 API.
 5. The `undo` operation raises `FileClosedError` if the file is already closed.
-6. The `readat` cannot read data that has not been committed to the file.
+6. `readat` cannot read data that has not been committed to the file.

 Three design paradigms are at work in this assignment: accuracy, efficiency, and security.